Mars habitat: Overview

 The study noted two plants, duckweed (Lemna minor) and water fern (Azolla filiculoides), as particularly suitable, and they grow on the surface of water.
 The Mars habitat would have to support the conditions of these food sources, possibly incorporating elements from greenhouse design or farming.

-Historically, space missions tend to have a non-growing food supply eating out of set amount of rations like Skylab, replenished with resupply from Earth.
-Using plants to affect the atmosphere and even enhance food supply was experimented with the 2010s aboard the International Space Station.
+Historically, space missions tend to have a set amount of rations like Skylab, replenished with resupply from Earth.
+Using plants to affect the atmosphere and even enhance food supply was experimented with in the 2010s aboard the International Space Station.

 Another issue is waste management.
-On Skylab all waste was put in a big tank; on Apollo and the Space Shuttle urine could be vented out into space or pushed away in bags to re-enter Earth's atmosphere.
+On Skylab all waste was put in a tank; on Apollo and the Space Shuttle, urine could be vented into space or pushed away in bags to re-enter Earth's atmosphere.

 Considerations for maintaining the environment in a closed system included, removal of carbon dioxide, maintaining air pressure, supply of oxygen, temperature and humidity, and stopping fires.
-Another issue with closed system is keeping it free from contamination from emissions from different materials, dust, or smoke.
+Another issue with a closed system is keeping it free from contamination from emissions from different materials, dust, or smoke.
 One concern on Mars is the effect of the fine dust of the Martian soil working its way into the living quarters or devices.
 The dust is very fine and accumulates on solar panels, amongst other surfaces.